tight-eng/pg_track_events/README.md

 **Your database knows what happened — why aren’t you listening?**

 `pg_track_events` emits analytics events as your data changes.
 This repo has the tools you need to map row changes into analytics events, and then stream them to tools like PostHog, Mixpanel, Segment, and BigQuery.
-Every query you run tells you something about your app and users so stop throwing them away.

 ### Features